Detail from the Chancellor's robe

 Alumni

-An additional degree ceremony will be held in late September for graduands who wish to have their degree conferred in absentia so that they may be eligible to vote in the Chancellor’s election.
+An in absentia degree ceremony will be held on 1 October for graduands who wish to have their degree conferred in absentia so that they may be eligible to vote in the Chancellor’s election.
 Alumni who completed their studies in 2023 or before may only register to graduate at this in absentia ceremony; you will not be able to register for any of the in-person ceremonies prior to the election.
-Those wishing to be conferred in absentia must book in with their college by 6 September.
+Those wishing to be conferred in absentia must book in with their college by 20 September.
 Further information on eligibility can be found in the FAQ section of this page.

 Congregation